 As the internet savvy parent you are, browse the reviews on Google or Yelp for the camps you're interested in.
 Don’t dismiss a camp if you see one bad review.
 But if the camp has an overwhelming number of negative reviews, it’s probably a sign to consider a different option.

 For a more determined athlete with a bright future in the sport, look into college camps.
-Most college athletic departments offer a variety of sports camps.
+Most college athletic departments offer a variety of youth sports camps.
 Many of these are geared towards high school varsity players.
 If your child has a favorite college team or is eyeing a specific college, look into summer programs they offer.

 Staff - If your camp advertises for a celebrity coach (usually former pro player or coach), call and ask about that coach’s involvement.
 Many times the featured coaches just license their name and curriculum to camps without a physical presence.